How to Design and Build the Best Bar

 HOW TO DESIGN A BAR

-To achieve the best bar design, use the time-proven standardized methods of design professionals.
+To design and build the best bar, use the time-proven standardized methods of design professionals.
 Architects and engineers utilize a standardized approach to everything they design.
 At the core of every architectural design is a plan which is developed by the creation of building blocks known as elevation views, isometric views and section views (“sections”), as depicted in Figure 1, below.
 These identify the shape and size of every object.
 Section views create the critical dimensions needed to create the elevations and plan view.

 Architectural drawing depicting the use of section views in bar design